Traditional Bulgarian Herbs And Their Uses

 Many different herbs are commonly used in Bulgarian folklore medicine.
 Some of the most popular herbs include witch hazel, yarrow, chamomile, mint, lavender, rosemary, sage, and thyme.
 These herbs are often used in teas or tinctures and are believed to have many healing properties.

 Witch hazel is effective in treating skin conditions such as acne and eczema.
 It is also said to help reduce inflammation and soothe sore muscles.
-Yarrow is another herb that is commonly used to treat skin problems.
-It is believed to have antiseptic and anti-inflammatory properties that can help to heal wounds and reduce scars.
+Yarrow is another herb commonly used to treat skin problems.
+It is believed to have antiseptic and anti-inflammatory properties that can help heal wounds and reduce scars.

 Chamomile is often a soothing tea for stomach upsets and digestive problems.
 It is also thought to help treat anxiety and insomnia.
 Mint is another popular herb for treating digestive issues.
 It is also said to help relieve headaches and muscle pain.